Categories: Projects and equipment

 a larger hammer and some grinding.
 But it was functional as it stood and the ideas it

-sparked was what really sold it.
+sparked sold it.
 For $5, it was a no-brainer since I didn't have

 one like it.

-and make whatever size was needed.
-There would be no worrying about the handle coming
+at whatever size needed, there would be no worrying about the handle coming

 loose as it could be cast into place.
 Without that, a drill bit and tap